-Social networking sites/social media include but is not limited to: Facebook, Instagram, X (formerly Twitter), TikTok, Snapchat, Pinterest, Reddit
+Social networking sites/social media include but is not limited to: Facebook, Instagram, X (formerly Twitter), TikTok, Snapchat, Pinterest, Reddit unprofessional and will be considered a form of misconduct.

 Students are advised to use social media cautiously, both to protect client and clinical site privacy and to portray an appropriate professional image for future employment opportunities.